rapidsai/cudf/docs/cudf/source/developer_guide/pylibcudf.md

 - pylibcudf defines its own Table and Column classes.
   - A Table maintains Python references to the Columns it contains, so multiple Tables may share the same Column.
   - A Column consists of `gpumemoryview`s of its data buffers (which may include children for nested types) and its null mask.
 - `pylibcudf.Table` and `pylibcudf.Column` provide easy access to `cudf::table_view` and `cudf::column_view` objects viewing the same columns/memory.
 These can be then be used when implementing any pylibcudf algorithm in terms of the underlying libcudf algorithm.
-Specifically, each of these classes owns an instance of the libcudf view type and provides a method `get_underlying` that may be used to access a pointer to that object to be passed to libcudf.
+Specifically, each of these classes owns an instance of the libcudf view type and provides a method `view` that may be used to access a pointer to that object to be passed to libcudf.

 ### Algorithms